Aura67/CFW-Packages/README.md

 ### Support Discord Developer
-- [Aura-Discord](https://discord.com/invite/gPk7G6Z5PF) (Do you want to support me as a developer? then you are welcome to join my Discord server.
+- [Aura-Discord](https://discord.com/invite/gPk7G6Z5PF) (Do you want to support me as a Developer? then you are welcome to join my Discord server.
 Free Sysbot for Pokemon)